 We’re rethinking how visitors experience the BMA's world-class collection— from arrival to departure—during our unprecedented $28 million renovation.
-New curatorial research, fresh perspectives, innovative technologies, and thoughtful design are at the heart of the ambitious project scheduled for completion in late spring 2015.
+New curatorial research, fresh perspectives, innovative technologies, and thoughtful design are at the heart of the ambitious project scheduled for completion in fall 2015.

 The landmark transformation features: